 Vehicles are registered on a staggered basis according to the registered owner’s birth month.
 The registration expires at midnight on the owner’s birthday.
 The exceptions to this are company owned and short term lease vehicles, which expire in June.
 Long term lease vehicles are staggered throughout the calendar year, and truck-tractors, semi-trailers, and trucks weighing over 5,000 pounds are renewed in December.
 Nine passenger and over vehicles used for hire and mobile homes are also renewed in December.
 All vehicles are licensed according to weight.
 Travel trailers and mobile homes are licensed according to length.

-Renew Registration by Mail or Online
+Renew Registration Online or by Mail

 - The license plate or vehicle identification number.